-A view of the ITER assembly hall as an auxiliary cold box is transferred for positioning into the tokamak building.
-Photo: ITER Organization U.S. project execution is managed by Oak Ridge National Laboratory in Tennessee, with partner labs Princeton Plasma Physics Laboratory in New Jersey and Savannah River National Laboratory in South Carolina.
+Vacuum vessel assembly is underway in the ITER assembly hall.
+Photo: ITER Organization update as of February 2025 U.S. project execution is managed by Oak Ridge National Laboratory in Tennessee, with partner labs Princeton Plasma Physics Laboratory in New Jersey and Savannah River National Laboratory in South Carolina.
+ORNL 2025-G00534/ia2